devdavix2/3-column-preview-card-component-main--1-/README-template.md

 ### The challenge

-Users should be able to:

-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements
+The main goals of this challenge were to create a responsive layout that adjusts well to different screen sizes and implement interactive hover states for elements.

 ### Screenshot